Supply Chain Management (SCM)

 Manage inventory in multiple locations that may represent a production plant, distribution centers, warehouses, show rooms, retail outlets and service cars.

 Offer items to customers that are not part of your regular inventory but that you can order from the vendor or manufacturer on an one-off basis.
 Such items are registered as non – stock items but otherwise are treated like any other item.

 Enable warehouse workers to create a pick from the released order.
 Pick is managed from a separate user interface when shipping items in an order-by-order environment.

 Enable warehouse workers to create a put away from the released order.
 Put Away is managed from a separate user interface when receiving items in an order-by-order environment.

 Efficiently review and update standard costs with this worksheet.
 The standard cost worksheet provides a company’s controllers with a reliable and efficient way to maintain accurate and up-to-date inventory costs.
-Work with standard cost updates the same way you work with an Excel spreadsheet but within the framework of Microsoft Dynamics NAV.
+Work with standard cost updates the same way you work with an Excel spreadsheet but within the framework of Microsoft Dynamics.
 Because it provides an overview of the current standard costs, the worksheet is a convenient place to prepare for a cost update without the changes having an immediate effect in the system.